thepranjalrai/currencyToText_TB/readme.md

 4. Click on the "Files" tab near top left.
 5. Click the "+ New" button next to search box.
 6. Drag and drop the downloaded repo (It should be uploaded)
-7. In the "Name your file, folder or paste in a link" field, enter a name such as "Terminal
+7. In the "Name your file, folder or paste in a link" field, enter a name such as "Terminal".
 8. In the dropdown menu next to it, select ">_Terminal(.term)" option.
 (A GNU terminal should appear)
 9. Enter these commands one by one
 	> unzip currencyToText_TB-master.zip